 My wife and I are both lawyers and when we were expecting our daughter, we started discussing the possibility of shared parental leave.

 The idea of our daughter having time with both parents as primary carers was important to us.

 This, as most people know, is now possible because the law recently changed to allow parents to split parental leave.
 Originally, we considered a 6/6 month split however in the end we decided on an 8.5/3.5-month split.
 Two of the main reasons were: (i) my wife was and still is breastfeeding and we wanted to make sure that our daughter could go 9-5 on solid foods before I took time off, and (ii) at the start of my wife’s maternity leave a client of hers asked her to come work for them and this date worked for everyone.

-3. How did it go?
-Best and worst
+How did it go?
+What was the worst?

 It also gave me some perspective of what all mothers go through in that first year, and I had the easy months.
 The best is I am in tune with my daughter.
 I understand her and I’m able to meet her needs far better than I would have.
 There is nothing else like it.

-4. What would I like to tell the world about it?
+What would you like to tell the world about it?